Understanding the implications of underinsurance

 Underinsurance can lead to significant financial hardship for individuals and their families.
 Without adequate insurance, you’ll end up struggling financially in the event you lose your job, fall unwell, or if something else unexpected happens.
 You might need to sell assets or rely on government welfare if you exhaust your savings.

 If the unexpected happens and you’re inadequately insured, you might be unable to pay your mortgage, take care of your bills, pay your children’s school fees, or even meet your day-to-day living expenses.
 If you get sick, you might be unable to pay for the medical costs and physical care you need.

 Your financial hardship can affect family members, too.
 Whether it’s your partner, your children, or your extended family members, the people you’re responsible for can end up being adversely impacted if you become unable to work.
 If you’re ill and can’t afford care, family members may have to step in to provide you with the care you need.
 The impact can be long-lasting, potentially extending to the next generation in your family.

 Social and economic costs

 Underinsurance doesn’t only affect you and your family; it comes with major social and economic costs.
-Estimates suggest life underinsurance alone costs the Australian government $57 million a year.3 Income protection underinsurance costs the government $260 million each year, and total permanent disability underinsurance costs the government $1.3 billion a year.3
+Some estimates suggest life underinsurance alone costs the Australian government $57 million a year.
+Income protection underinsurance costs the government $260 million each year, and total permanent disability underinsurance costs the government $1.3 billion a year.

 How to prevent underinsurance